tooba29/AIHr-Recuriter/README.md

 - Ensure file contains valid data

 ### API Key Setup
-1. Get your OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+1. Get your OpenAI API key
-2. Copy `env.example` to `.env` in the backend directory
+2. `.env` in the backend directory
 3. Replace `your_openai_api_key_here` with your actual API key
 4. Restart the backend server

 ---

-Built with ❤️ using FastAPI, React, and OpenAI GPT-4